 The USA has been considered by some to be a 'beacon of democracy'.
-As a world power, understanding the nature of US democracy, and the debates surrounding it, is crucial given the considerable impact that the USA has on UK, European and global politics.
+As a world power, understanding the nature of US democracy and the debates surrounding it is crucial given the considerable impact that the USA has on UK, European and global politics.
 We will explore the US Constitution and the arguments surrounding this guiding document of US democracy.
 We will also explore the key institutions of government in the USA including the roles of the Congress, Senate, President, Supreme Court, as well as the parties and systems involved in US elections and the influence of pressure groups and the issue of civil rights.
-The course will investigate key similarities and differences between the UK and US political systems.
+This is a comparative topic and the course will investigate key similarities and differences between the UK and US political systems.

-All components will be assessed through written three equally-weighted 2 hour examinations at the end of Year 13.
+All components will be assessed through three equally weighted 2 hour examinations at the end of Year 13.